 Accucolour Ltd. in association with both the Applied Polymer Technologies (APT) and CREST Technology Gateway’s developed liquid additives for a PET injection moulding process.
 The CREST Gateway was engaged with the formulations development where colourants were successfully suspended into a liquid carrier which allowed the APT Gateway to carry out processing trials to validate the new technology.
 Accucolour Ltd. were seeking to influence the melting/processing of P.E.T in such a manner as to reduce energy input/increase output standardisation and reduce carbon footprint.
 As a consequence, follow on projects with both gateways will look at the emerging area of homogenisation of recycled PET for the efficient production of consumer-ready PET bottle products.
 This work will ultimately enable Closed Loop Recycling.

-For more information about the clusters, check out www.technologygateway.ie.
+For more information about the clusters, check out test.technologygateway.ie.
 If you have any further questions, are unsure about eligibility or require further advice you can simply get in touch with us.
 You can also follow us on Twitter @EITechGateway @aiotgroup, @emdcluster and @irishfoodtech and LinkedIn to keep up with the latest industry and cluster news.